Worklytics/terraform-gcp-worklytics-export/README.md

 ## Compatibility

-This module is meant for use with Terraform 1.0+.
-If you find incompatibilities using Terraform >= 1.0, please open an issue.
+This module is meant for use with Terraform 1.1+.
+If you find incompatibilities using Terraform >= 1.1, please open an issue.

+As of August 2024, we run integration tests on the latest Terraform versions 1.6-1.9 (everything released within the past year).

 ## Usage Tips